Certificate in Marriage, Couple, and Family Counseling

 The clinical internship is the culminating field experience for students in the Clinical Mental Health and Marriage, Couple, and Family Counseling programs.
 This course will be the experiential application of the counseling skills learned in earlier courses, with a focus on clinical, ethical and systemic conceptualization and practice.
 Students will have an on-site placement in a public or private mental health setting, with the goal of creating the necessary bridge between training and professionalism.
 The goal of these courses is the attainment of competency equivalent to that of an entry level professional mental health professional, and consists of the primary components of counseling practice under the direct clinical supervision of a site supervisor, and case consultation and supervision facilitated by a university instructor.
 This course is intended for Clinical Mental Health and Marriage, Couple, and Family Counseling students only.
 Pass/No Pass.
 Prerequisites: GCEP 567, 589

 The clinical internship is the culminating field experience for students in the Clinical Mental Health and Marriage, Couple, and Family Counseling programs.
 This course will be the experiential application of the counseling skills learned in earlier courses, with a focus on clinical, ethical and systemic conceptualization and practice.
 Students will have an on-site placement in a public or private mental health setting, with the goal of creating the necessary bridge between training and professionalism.
 The goal of these courses is the attainment of competency equivalent to that of an entry level professional mental health professional, and consists of the primary components of counseling practice under the direct clinical supervision of a site supervisor, and case consultation and supervision facilitated by a university instructor.
 This course is intended for Clinical Mental Health and Marriage, Couple, and Family Counseling programs students only.
 Pass/No Pass.
-Pre-Requisite: GCEP 592.
+Pre-Requisite: GCEP 524 and GCEP 592.
 Co-Requisite: GCEP 598 and GCEP 600